arm-developer-tools/windowsperf/wperf/README.md

 In the above example we can see that the majority of code executed by CPython's `python_d.exe` executable resides inside the `python312_d.dll` DLL.

-Note that in `sampling ....e.e.e.e.e.` progressing printout `.` represents sample payload (of 128 samples)  received from the driver. 'e' represents an unsuccessful attempt to fetch whole sample payload. `wperf` is polling `wperf-driver` awaiting sample payload.
+Note that in `sampling ....e.e.e.e.e.` progressing printout `.` represents sample payload (of 128 samples)  received from the driver. 'e' represents an unsuccessful attempt to fetch a whole sample payload. `wperf` is polling `wperf-driver` awaiting sample payload.

 ### Example 2: sampling of CPython executable on ARM64 running simple Fibonacci lambda: